WWHK (AM)

-WWHK (1450 AM) is a classic country radio station licensed to Myrtle Beach, South Carolina, United States, serving the Myrtle Beach area.
+WWHK (1450 kHz) is a classic country AM radio station licensed to Myrtle Beach, South Carolina, United States, serving the Myrtle Beach area.
 The station is owned by Dick Broadcasting, through licensee Dick Broadcasting Company, Inc. of Tennessee.
 Its studios and transmitter are co-located in Myrtle Beach.
 The station's programming is also heard on FM translator station W288DK (105.5 FM).

 History

 Ham radio operators started WTGR, a 250-watt station at 1520 AM, in 1965.
 Tiger Radio became "the hallmark radio station" for Myrtle Beach, playing Top 40 and beach music.
 DJs included Billy Smith, Bill Hennecy, Big Al Irvin, Bill Connell, Bruce Miller, Steve Mims and J. Patrick Milan.

 WTGR began a simulcast of WKZQ-FM in the early 1980s and eventually became WKZQ.

 Banana Jack Murphy and Bob Scarborough of Waccamaw Media started TigerRadioOnline.com, an Internet radio station, in 2000, with jingles and music from the former WTGR.
 This station stayed on the air until 2005, operating from Waccamaw Media studios on Wesley Street near Freestyle Music Park.

 On December 23, 1996, WKZQ moved to 1450, a frequency vacated in the mid-1980s which once used the letters WMYB, giving the station a nighttime signal (though daytime power was reduced from 5,000 to 1,000 watts), and continuing the FM simulcast, as well as NASCAR.
 At first, WKZQ played rock.
 Then it went to sports talk.
 The station also aired the Atlanta Braves.
 Tony Kornheiser replaced The Fabulous Sports Babe late in 1999.
 Also heard on the station at that time were three NFL games each Sunday, Monday Night Football, UNC Tar Heel football and basketball, some East Carolina University games, other Westwood One and CBS college football, and the Charlotte Hornets.